AtamaCo/docs/docs/reference/providers/shopify.md

 * Get Cart

 #### Product query
-This is fragment we use for "Get Product(s)" queries:
+This is the fragment we use for "Get Product(s)" queries:

 ```
 fragment AllProductFieldsFragment on Product {